castlabs/electron-releases/docs/api/components.md

 Currently supported components are:

 * Widevine Content Decryption Module
-* Google Widevine Windows CDM (exprimental)
+* Google Widevine Windows CDM (experimental)

-The Google Widevine Windows CDM is still exprimental, and is currently disabled in releases builds.
+The Google Widevine Windows CDM is still experimental, and is currently disabled in releases builds.

 ## Platform Notices